-Our research is organized according to three different lines:
+Our research is organized according to four different lines:

-Neuro-degeneration and inflammation play a major role in a number of diseases thereby affecting the lives of millions of patients.
-By applying state-of-the-art MRI acquisition we try to we focus on early detection and better understanding of the mechanisms underlying neuro-degeneration, neurodevelopmental and mood disorders.
-Over recent year we have built-up expertise in Parkinson's, Huntington's, Alzheimer's disease, schizophrenia and depression research.
+Neurodegeneration and -inflammation play a major role in a number of diseases thereby affecting the lives of millions of patients.
+By applying state-of-the-art Magnetic Resonance Imaging (MRI) acquisition we focus on early detection and better understanding of the mechanisms underlying neurodegenerative, neurodevelopmental and mood disorders.
+Over recent years we have built-up expertise in Parkinson's, Huntington's, Alzheimer's disease, schizophrenia and depression research.

 The research interest also extends to neuro-regeneration including adult neurogenesis and stem cell research.

-Neuroplasticity is extensively studied in songbirds as superior model for seasonal and hormone driven neuroplasticity.
-Songbirds are also studied for their excellent auditory processing learning and memory skills using identical imaging tools.
+Neuroplasticity is extensively studied in songbirds as superior model for critical period, seasonal and hormone driven neuroplasticity.
+Songbirds are also studied for their excellent auditory processing, learning and memory skills using the same imaging tools.

 The technical MRI group is an interdisciplinary team of engineers and physicists bridging the gap between newly developed MRI techniques and their applicability towards in vivo neuroimaging.